CERT-Polska/mquery/docs/utils/mquery.md

 ## Example

 You can provide either a yara rule (`--yara` parameter) or existing job id (`--job` parameter).
-The script will then a new job or download existing one, and return all the results as a list of hashes, optionally with filenames (`--print-filenames`) and matched rules (`--print-matches`).
+The script will then create a new job or download existing one, and return all the results as a list of hashes, optionally with filenames (`--print-filenames`) and matched rules (`--print-matches`).
 There is also an option to save samples to a local directory (with `--save DIRNAME`).